primasio/primas-api-doc/getting-started.md

 Primas supports different kinds of contents, such as articles, images, videos and audio.
 Among which the article type serves as a container for texts and other types of content.
 The article type supports a sub set of HTML rules to determine the way content is displayed.
 There's also an extension to the HTML to support the mixture of texts and other content types.
-For details please refer to [Content Format](./content.md#content-format).
+For details please refer to [Content Format](./dtcp.md#content-format).

 To upload HTML content with out-linking images in it.
 The images should be uploaded separately first.
-After getting the [Metadata ID](./dtcp.md#metadata-dna-and-metadata-id) of the images, the out-linking images in the HTML content should be replaced with Metadata IDs using the extension format.
+After getting the [Metadata ID](./dtcp.md#metadata-dna-and-metadata-id) of the images, the out-linking images source in the HTML content should be replaced with Metadata IDs.
 Then the content could be post to Primas using the same content publishing API.

 ```js